howardpchen/ink2md/deploy/README.md

 These templates assume the repository is checked out at `/opt/ink2md` and that Python lives in `/opt/ink2md/.venv/bin`.
 Update the paths if you choose a different layout.

+The Obsidian Git handler fast-forwards the tracked branch before every write and raises if the local work tree contains uncommitted files.
+Make sure the vault clone that backs the service stays clean, and configure the remote to accept fast-forward pushes.
+When you push into a non-bare repository (for example, a shared filesystem checkout), set `git config receive.denyCurrentBranch updateInstead` on that remote so the service can update the checked-out branch safely.